Opinion | When it comes to crime, Democrats are in danger of being mugged by reality

 As historian Joshua Zeitz notes: “In the 1970s and 1980s, Republican candidates successfully used violent crime as an issue to attract white voters.
 Fused with concerns over the economy, busing and neighborhood integration, ‘law-and-order’ politics dislodged millions of working- and middle-class white voters from their former home in the Democratic Party.”

 Democrats finally managed to escape the “soft on crime” label in the 1990s in part because crime rates began to fall, but also because they took action to show that they could be tough, too.
-The centerpiece of their efforts was the 1994 Violent Crime Control and Law Enforcement Act, authored by then-Sen. Joe Biden and signed by President Bill Clinton.
+The centerpiece of their efforts was the 1994 Violent Crime Control and Law Enforcement Act, written by then-Sen. Joe Biden and signed by President Bill Clinton.
 This complex legislation had a bit of everything: the Violence Against Women Act to crack down on domestic abuse, treatment programs for drug addicts, federal funds to build prisons and hire cops, and tough gun controls including a ban on assault rifles.
-But progressives blamed the law — perhaps unfairly — for the mass incarceration of African American men, and in 2020 Biden was forced to renounce the legislation he had authored.
+But progressives blamed the law — perhaps unfairly — for the mass incarceration of African American men, and in 2020 Biden was forced to renounce the legislation he had written.

 Biden’s walk-back from his erstwhile “Lock the S.O.B.s up” ethos came after the murder of George Floyd.
 This outrage triggered Black Lives Matter protests and led to “defund the police” calls just as crime rates were spiking.
 While murder rates remain below their nationwide peaks in the early 1990s, 2020 saw a 30 percent jump in homicides — the largest increase in at least a century.
 The rise in the murder rate slowed in 2021, but a dozen major cities recorded the highest number of homicides ever.